 2 Kings 1

-The second book of Kings opens on a kingdom already coming apart.
-Ahab is dead, Moab has thrown off Israel's yoke, and his son Ahaziah sits on a throne he cannot hold.
-Then a small accident becomes the hinge of his whole story: Ahaziah fell down through a lattice in his upper chamber that was in Samaria, and was sick.
-Wounded and afraid, the king does the most revealing thing a person can do - he reaches for help.
-But he reaches the wrong direction.
-With the God who brought Israel out of Egypt within reach, he sends messengers to Ekron, to inquire of Baal-zebub, a foreign god whose very name the text spells as a mockery: “lord of flies.”3
+A king leans on a lattice, and it gives way.
+Ahaziah fell down through a lattice… and was sick.
+Hurt and afraid, he reaches for help - and reaches the wrong direction.
+With the God who brought Israel out of Egypt close at hand, he sends all the way to Ekron, to inquire of Baal-zebub, a foreign god whose very name the text spells as a mockery: “lord of flies.”

 The errand never arrives.
-The angel of the LORD sends Elijah to head off the messengers on the road, and the prophet meets them not with an argument but with a question that lays the whole matter bare: Is it not because there is not a God in Israel, that ye go to enquire of Baal-zebub the god of Ekron?
-With it comes a sentence the king cannot revoke - he will not rise from that bed.
-What follows is a study in two ways of meeting the word of God.
-Ahaziah answers it with soldiers, sending captain after captain to seize the prophet by force; twice, fire falls from heaven.
-Only the third captain finds another way - he climbs the hill and falls on his knees.
+The angel of the LORD sends Elijah to head it off, and the prophet meets the messengers with one question: Is it not because there is not a God in Israel, that ye go to enquire of Baal-zebub?
+What follows is two ways of meeting that word.
+Ahaziah answers with soldiers, and twice fire falls from heaven.
+The third captain falls on his knees.
+Force is consumed.
+The bent knee is spared.
+The king dies, exactly as the word said.

 Tap any highlighted phrase to jump to the commentary that unpacks it.